-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey (2).
+We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (3).
 Our learning options include both face-to-face and virtual learning sessions.
-Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

 (1) The Science of Being and the Art of Living (2001), by Maharishi Mahesh Yogi

-(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia